flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

 * Reynolds Number (based on reference chord (14 inch) and blade tip speed) = :math:`4.95\times 10^6`.
 * Reference Temperature = 288.15 K.

-Here are some points to setup the case configuration file:
+Here are some points to set up the case configuration file:

 1. :code:`freestream/Mach` is set to 0, because freestream velocity is zero.
 2. :code:`freestream/MachRef` has to be a non-zero number because the above "Mach" is 0.
-This value could be arbirary theoretically, but we let it equal to the tip Mach number (0.69) for conveniece.
+This value could be arbitrary theoretically, but we let it equal to the tip Mach number (0.69) for conveniece.
 3. Either :code:`freestream/Reynolds` or :code:`freestream/muRef` should be given to set a proper freestream viscosity.
 Both options are explained below:

    * **Option 1**: set :code:`freestream/Reynolds`.
 The :code:`freestream/Reynolds` is based on grid unit as reference length, thus it is mesh dependent.
 It's definition is :math:`\rho_\infty U_\text{ref} L_\text{gridUnit}/{\mu_\infty}`.
 In the case description, we know the Reynolds number based on tip speed and reference chord is :math:`4.95\times 10^6`, so